Leonard Herzenberg

 Leonard Arthur "Len" Herzenberg (November 5, 1931 – October 27, 2013) was an immunologist, geneticist and professor at Stanford University.
 His contributions to the development of cell biology made it possible to sort viable cells by their specific properties.

-Education
+Early life and education

-Herzenberg was born in New York City, U.S.A.
+Herzenberg was born in New York City, on November 5, 1931 to a Jewish family.
 He received his bachelor's degree in 1952 from Brooklyn College in biology and chemistry.
 In 1955, he received his Ph.D. from California Institute of Technology in biochemistry with a specialization in immunology for studies on cytochrome in Neurospora.

 Career

 After school he was a postdoctoral fellow at the American Cancer Society, working in France at the Pasteur Institute.
 He returned to the United States in 1957 and worked for the National Institutes of Health as an officer in the Public Health Service department.
 He started working at Stanford in 1959.
 He eventually earned the title Professor of Genetics.